HTBG is open daily from 9:00am to 5:00pm

 While the tree canopy provides great shade in the Garden, the Hawaiian sun is not to be taken lightly.
 Bring some SPF and make sure it is reef-safe.

 It can get hot here in Hawaii so hydration is important.
 Currently we do not have a bottle fill tap so bring a full water with you to stay hydrated.

 Bring some trail snacks or even a light lunch to enjoy at one of our many picnic tables throughout the Garden.

-Don’t worry if you forgot anything our Visitor Center has snacks, water, ponchos, insect repellent, sunscreen and an array of wonderful souvenirs and gifts.
+Don’t worry if you forgot anything our Visitor Center has, water, ponchos, insect repellent, plus souvenirs and gifts.

 Walking in the garden on light rain days can also be magical.
-There is a fairly dense canopy of trees which helps shield the paths, and we offer complimentary umbrellas upon availability!
+There is a fairly dense canopy of trees which helps shield the paths.
 Most important is to bring a good pair of walking shoes, preferably waterproof.